arowM/elm-form-decoder/README.md

 ## What's form decoding?

-I've written a [blog post](https://arow.info/posts/2019/form-decoding/) about form decoding and brief introduction to elm-form-decoder.
+Here is a [blog post](https://arow.info/posts/2019/form-decoding/) about form decoding and brief introduction to elm-form-decoder.

-It would help you to understand.
+## Example codes

 Say that you are building an SNS for goats.
 (exclude the problem how they use keyboards by their two-fingered hands.)